 Inspections: One week to book; 2 to 4 hours to complete

-An inspection can identify a serious hidden problem which could impact the home’s value.
+An inspection can identify a serious hidden problem that could impact the home’s value.
 You also want to know what you’re getting into in terms of repairs, upgrades, and permits.
 It can take up to a week to book a standard inspection, and most inspectors will spend two to four hours in the home.
 Specialized inspections, such as a sewer scope or radon testing, might take more time.

 Appraisal: 15 minutes to 5 days

 An appraisal isn’t necessary in a cash deal, but Simpkins says that “unless it’s obvious that they’re getting a steal, I think they should still do an appraisal.”
 He points out that most cash buyers are buying, at the very most, once a year, and have less experience in the marketplace.
 Even though he closes five to eight homes a month, he’d still get an appraisal if he was doing a cash deal.

 An appraisal can take as little as 15 minutes (for a desktop appraisal) up to two weeks, including the time taken to write up the report.
 This time frame depends on many factors, such as the level of local market activity and how easy it is for the appraiser to find recent comparable home sales.

 If the home appraises lower than the purchase price, it’ll be up to the cash buyer whether to move forward with the deal as-is or renegotiate.
-Ford says that, “The biggest delay we’ve had is getting the appraiser out there; they’re going two or three weeks before they can get to an appointment,” which could add some time to closing.
+Ford says, “The biggest delay we’ve had is getting the appraiser out there; they’re going two or three weeks before they can get to an appointment,” which could add some time to closing.

 Final walkthrough: 1 day

 The day before you’re scheduled to close, you and your real estate agent will do a final walkthrough.
 Your agent takes you through the home to make sure that the previous owners have completely moved out and that it’s move-in ready.
 If the sellers agreed to perform any repairs after the home inspection, you should check to see that they’ve been done.